- Selling a home involves more than just accepting the highest offer, with timing, conditions and buyer certainty all playing a big role.

 Knowing when to accept an offer in front of you can actually be more challenging than you’d think.

-Let’s say there’s a dozen offers in front of you but you’re not sure which one to pick.
-One is unconditional with a slightly lower price, while one has some iffy conditions but a higher dollar figure presented.
-Or maybe you got a really good offer within the first week of selling, so you’re not sure whether to wait it out or accept it while you can.
+You might end up with multiple offers in front of you - some unconditional with lower prices, others with iffy conditions but a higher dollar figure.
+Or maybe you got a really good offer within the first week of selling and you’re not sure whether to accept it while you can or wait for more data.

-Ms Bakos said choosing the right offer relies on trusting the agent, and asessing the seller’s motivation for a sale, as well as the timing of the sale.
+Ms Bakos said choosing the right offer relies on trusting the agent, and assessing your motivation and the timing of the sale.

 “It’s akin to a buyer finding a home that ticks all of the boxes in their first weekend out.
 When the price is right, the terms are right, and the agent is certain that it’s the best offer; a vendor really needs to consider the offer carefully,” she said.